Campus Improvement Plan

 Demographics Strengths

 The Tiger Trail School serves a diverse body of students and families.
-During the 2022-2023 school year, 62.9% of the students were identified as Emergent Bilingual/ English Learner (EB/EL); 94.6% At-Risk; 7.8% Immigrant; 2.6% Homeless; and 11.5% of students were identified for special education services.
-We are able to have an immersive approach to language instruction, vocabulary development, and social development.
-We are also afforded the opportunity to work with PreK 3 students and PreK 4 students in order to focus solely on Early Childhood learners and their specialized needs.
+We are able to have an immersive approach to language instruction, vocabulary development, and social development through our Dual Language, Bilingual, Early Childhood Special Education, and ESL programs.
+We are afforded the opportunity to work with Pre-K 3 students and Pre-K 4 students in order to focus solely on young learners and their specialized needs.

 Problem Statements Identifying Demographics Needs

 Problem Statement 2: The majority of our families have students who are academically at risk.
-Root Cause: Majority of Emergent Bilingual and English Language Learners
+Root Cause: The majority of our students are emergent bilingual or learning English as their second language

 Student Achievement